 Things to Do Hamptons travel: How to get to Montauk and the East End from NYC By Meredith Deliso Updated April 25, 2018 3:37 PM Print Share fbShare Tweet gShare Email Just about 100 miles from New York City, beach towns like Montauk, Southampton come alive during the summer months.
 Of course, when things heat up, so does traffic.
 So if you're planning on heading east for some fun in the sun, you'll want to consider your travel options wisely.
 Here's a breakdown of travel options.
 Car Photo Credit: Howard Schnapp Whether you have one, are borrowing a friend's or are renting one, a car is one of the more convenient and cheaper ways to get out to the East End.
 Getting there is a straight shot from the city -- just take the LIE or Southern State Parkway to Sunrise Highway and you'll be free to stop in any of the Hamptons villages and hamlets.
 Cost: If you can avoid tolls and aren't renting a car, you'll just have to pony up for gas.
 Departs: Wherever you are.
 Travel time: one-and-a-half hours to Westhampton and a little over two hours to Montauk.
 Pros: Without any pick-up or drop-off stops, driving is one of the most direct ways out to the East End.
 But if you want to, you can make some pit stops along the way and do some sight-seeing, or take a trip to the North Fork to see one of its wineries while you're out that way.
 Cons: Those travel times are for ideal driving conditions, and Hamptons traffic is notorious.
 If you leave for the Hamptons on a Friday after work, forget about a smooth ride.
 Make sure to leave at a low-traffic time or prepare to sit in traffic for awhile.
 Hampton Jitney Photo Credit: Shaye Weaver This bus line serves the tristate area and even locales as far away as Florida, but, thanks in part to its name, it's synonymous with Hamptons travel.
 Since starting out 40 years ago as a van service bringing city dwellers out to Eastern Long Island, the Hampton Jitney now offers a fleet of motor coaches, as well as limousines, that take passengers along three routes to the East End: Montauk and Westhampton on the South Fork, and the North Fork.
 Cost: $23 to $33 each way depending on destination.
 Order online to save a few bucks.
 The Jitney also offers a more comfortable bus line called the Ambassador, which costs $50 each way.
 Departs: Multiple locations in Manhattan and parts of Brooklyn and Queens Travel time: 2.5 hours to Westhampton Pros: Buses run frequently enough that you're bound to be able to get a seat.
 You can also catch up on those work emails after leaving work early on your way out there, as buses come equipped with free Wi-Fi and power outlets.
 You'll also get free snacks!
 Cons: The buses make multiple pickups and drop-offs, which can add time to the ride.
 You're also at the whims of New York and Long Island traffic, which can greatly affect travel times.
 If you get stuck on a packed bus, it can be untenable, especially if you're seated next to someone who's on their cellphone, which is prohibited.
-Photo Credit: Newsday / J. Conrad Williams Jr. An LIRR train enters Jamaica station on Aug.
+Photo Credit: Newsday / J. Conrad Williams Jr. A Long Island Rail Road train enters Jamaica station on Aug.
 5, 2015.
-A $1 billion effort to install positive train control crash prevention technology on the LIRR and sister railroad Metro-North is not on schedule, MTA officials said.
 Seaplane Photo Credit: Fly the Whale For what may be the quickest way to the Hamptons, consider a seaplane.
 Fly the Whale offers charters to East Hampton from Manhattan on Thursday and Friday all summer long on planes that seat up to nine.
 It takes only 35 minutes, and if you have some cash, it might be worth it to skip all the weekend traffic.
 Cost: $622 one way per person (10- and 20-pack tickets are available for a discounted rate) Departs: East 23rd Street and the East River Travel time: 35 minutes to Westhampton Pros: You can't beat the travel time.
 Plus, you get to avoid any potential traffic mishaps while enjoying a beautiful view, to boot.
 Watch Fly the Whale's Facebook page for the chance to score discounted tickets on last-minute cancellations, too.
 Cons: Bad weather or maintenance issues?
 Your flight might end up being canceled, leaving you with a refund but then scrambling for a way out to the Hamptons.
 It's also not the cheapest way to get there.
 Helicopter Photo Credit: Celia Rogge Hey, 1 percenters.
 For the ultimate luxury trip out to the East End, consider reserving your own helicopter charter.
 New York Helicopter provides such a service from Manhattan, and can carry four to six passengers out to Westhampton, Southampton, East Hampton and Montauk for a pretty penny.
 You can also check out Blade, which has been offering single seats like a ride-share service.
 Cost: $2,450-$3,950 one way, depending on destination and number of passengers, plus heliport fees with New York Helicopter; Blade offers seats starting at $695 each.
 Departs: New York Helicopter departs from the Downtown Manhattan Heliport on Pier 6 and Blade picks up at its lounges at 12th Avenue and West 30th St.; 6 E. River Bikeway near Wall St.; and 2430 FDR Drive Road East.
 Travel time: 38 minutes to Westhampton Pros: Get out to the Hamptons faster than by rail or wheels, without dealing with traffic or crowds.
 You'll also get to enjoy the scenic view and get a VIP experience.
 Cons: Of course, the sheer cost of the excursion makes it prohibitively expensive for most.
 We'll save you a seat on the Jitney.
 By Meredith Deliso Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
 Here’s why.